Trump recognizes Jerusalem as Israel's capital, upending U.S. policy

 Ahead of the move, U.S. officials said that both Defense Secretary James Mattis and Secretary of State Rex Tillerson had voiced concerns about the threat that moving the embassy would create for American personnel from both agencies stationed in the region.
 In addition, the State Department sent out a cable to all diplomatic posts instructing officials to defer non-essential travel to Israel, Jerusalem and the West Bank from Dec.
 4 to Dec.
 20, officials with the agency told NBC News.

+Later Wednesday, the U.S. Embassy in Amman, Jordan, said it had "temporarily suspended routine public services" and that "all embassy travel outside Amman, both official and personal, has been prohibited until further notice."

+Secretary of State Rex Tillerson, meanwhile, called Trump's decision "bold" and confirmed, in a statement, his agency would immediately begin the process to implement this decision by starting the preparations to move the embassy.

-Trump, however, called Wednesday "for calm, for moderation, and for the voices of tolerance" and contended that the move was actually "a long-overdue step to advance the peace process and to work towards a lasting agreement."
+Trump, in his speech Wednesday, called "for calm, for moderation, and for the voices of tolerance" and contended that the move was actually "a long-overdue step to advance the peace process and to work towards a lasting agreement."

 Trump maintained he would "do everything in my power to help forge such an agreement" and that the U.S. still supported a "two-state solution."